Søren Johansen: Academic life

 Johansen visited UCSD where he interacted with Robert Engle and Clive Granger during the years that the theory on cointegration was taking shape.
 In the period 1996-2001 he held a Chair in Econometrics at the European University Institute.

 According to some rankings he was the most cited researcher in the world in economic journals.

-Johansen is married to Katarina Juselius, who is also a professor at the University of Copenhagen and was ranked as the eighth most cited economist in the world from 1990–2000 (Johansen was first among this list).
+Johansen is married to Katarina Juselius, who is also a professor at the University of Copenhagen and was ranked as the eighth most cited economist in the world from 1990 to 2000 (Johansen was first among this list).
 Juselius is the author of "The Cointegrated VAR Model: Methodology and Application" (2006) from Oxford University Press.